chutter/AstralPlane/README.md

 ```
 astral.plane: AstralPlane S4 object of data generated from AstralPlane function
 local.posterior: plot the local posterior support?
+pie.plot: TRUE to plot pie charts on branches.
+FALSE ignores whatever is selected for "pie.data"
-pie.plot: select one to plot: 'qscore' the quartet support or 'genetree' proportion of gene trees that support a branch
+pie.data: select one to plot: 'qscore' the quartet support or 'genetree' proportion of gene trees that support a branch
 save.file: if you wish to save to file, put file name.
 Saves as PDF
 pie.colors: select three colors to plot your pie.plot
 node.color.text: if local.posterior = TRUE, select the color of posterior support text